supercollider/learn/src/intermediate/src/ch02-sclang-quick-reference.md

 thing at once, individual lines are run using Shift+Enter, and blocks of code delimited by parentheses are run using Ctrl+Enter (Cmd+Enter on macOS).

 Weird?
 Yes.
-But it's less weird once you realize that the **IDE is a glorified REPL**, just like the Python interactive interpreter.
+But it's less weird once you realize that the **IDE is a glorified REPL**.
+The workflow will be familiar if you've ever used Jupyter or an interactive interpreter like Python's.
 It's just that REPL is the most common way of interacting with SuperCollider.

 It's actually possible — and may be preferable — to run sclang like an ordinary program from the command line.
 This can be done by running